Boxed in on taxes, Romney says Obama dislikes success

 By Sam Youngman and Steve Holland

-BOWLING GREEN, Ohio/WASHINGTON Mitt Romney accused President Barack Obama on Wednesday of demonizing business success, as the Republican tried to ignore questions about his personal finances that threaten to damage his presidential bid.
+BOWLING GREEN, OHIO/WASHINGTON Mitt Romney accused President Barack Obama on Wednesday of demonizing business success, as the Republican tried to ignore questions about personal finances that threaten to damage his presidential bid.

 Weeks of attacks by Obama about his taxes and business past are preventing Romney from focusing voters' minds on the White House's handling of the weak economy.